-The high-fidelity overset grid application, called OVERFLOW [2], owes its popularity within the aerodynamics community due to its ability to handle complex designs consisting of multiple geometric components, where individual body-fitted grids can be constructed easily about each component.
+The high-fidelity overset grid application, called OVERFLOW [1], owes its popularity within the aerodynamics community due to its ability to handle complex designs consisting of multiple geometric components, where individual body-fitted grids can be constructed easily about each component.
 The grids are either attached to the aerodynamics configuration (near-body), or are detached (off-body).
-The union of near- and off-body grids covers the entire computational domain (see Fig. 1(a) for a simple schematic).
+The union of near- and off-body grids covers the entire computational domain (see Fig. 1(a)).

 OVERFLOW uses a Reynolds-averaged Navier-Stokes solver, augmented with a number of turbulence models.
-In this work, a special version of the code, named OVERFLOW-D [9,10], is used.
+In this work, a special version of the code, named OVERFLOW-D [5, 6], is used.
 Unlike the original version which is primarily meant for fixed-body (static) grid systems, OVERFLOW-D is explicitly designed to simplify the modeling of components in relative motion (dynamic grid systems).
 For example, in typical rotary-wing problems, the near-field is modeled with one or more grids around the moving rotor blades.
-The code then automatically generates Cartesian "background" or "wake" grids, called bricks, that encompass these curvilinear near-body grids.
+The code then automatically generates Cartesian "background" or "wake" grids, called bricks, that encompass these curvilinear nearbody grids.
 At each time step, the flowfield equations are solved independently on each zone in a sequential manner.
-Overlapping boundary points or inter-grid data are updated from previous solutions prior to the start of the current time step using a Chimera interpolation procedure [18].
-The code uses finite differences in space, with a variety of implicit/explicit time stepping.
+Overlapping boundary points or inter-grid data are updated from previous solutions prior to the start of the current time step using a Chimera interpolation procedure [9].
+The code uses finite differences in space, with a variety of spatial differencing and implicit/explicit temporal time-stepping.

-Fig. 1. (a) Overset grid schematic; (b) hole and outer inter-grid boundary points.
+Figure 1: (a) Overset grid schematic; (b) hole and outer inter-grid boundary points.